-My research focuses on contemporary literature and visual culture by and about ethnic minorities of the United States and France, with an emphasis on U.S. Latinx and Franco-Maghrebi cultures.
+My research focuses on contemporary literature and visual culture by and about ethnic minorities of France and the United States, with an emphasis on Franco-Maghrebi and U.S. Latinx cultures.
 Broadly speaking, there are three major strands to my work:

 1. Literary Genres and Theory